Fanni Luukkonen: Character and outlook

-Joining the Lotta Svärd
+Finnish Civil War

-The town of Sortavala was in the Ladogan Karelia area and had been a centre of the growing Finnish independence and nationalism movement in the late 19th century, which was not approved of by the Russian authorities, whose oppression and retaliation was particularly harsh.
-Teachers and students at the college had to be cautious but the oppression led to an increase of nationalist spirit and activism.
-Luukkonen and many of her compatriots became more radical in their approach to the patriotic calls for action.
+Sortavala, in Ladogan Karelia, had been a centre of the Finnish independence and nationalism movement from the late 19th century, which met harsh retaliation from the Russian authorities.
+Teachers and students at the seminary had to be cautious, but the oppression sharpened the nationalist spirit among them, and Luukkonen and many of her compatriots grew more radical.